n-kostadinov/n-kostadinov.github.io/_posts/2017-04-23-convolutional-neural-network-from-scratch.md

 ## Outlook
-This post gives a general idea how one could build and train a confolutional neural network.
+This post gives a general idea how one could build and train a convolutional neural network.
 Nonetheless, more than a few details were not discussed.
-So, deer reader, as always feel free to contant me and let me know if you have any questions.
+So, dear reader, as always feel free to contact me and let me know if you have any questions.
 The whole Python Notebook can be found here: [cnn-image-classification-cifar-10-from-scratch.ipynb](https://github.com/n-kostadinov/cnn-image-classification-cifar-10-from-scratch/blob/master/cnn-image-classification-cifar-10-from-scratch.ipynb).